imagej/imagej.github.io/pages/MorphoLibJ.md

 Euler numbers equal to 1, 0 and -1, respectively.
-Right: example of a 3D particle with an Euler number equal to -1, corresponding to the subtraction of 1 connected components minus two handles.](MorphoLibJ-Euler-number.png
-"Illustration of Euler Number definition.
+Right: example of a 3D particle with an Euler number equal to -1, corresponding to the subtraction of 1 connected components minus two handles.](/images/pages/MorphoLibJ-Euler-number.png "Illustration of Euler Number definition.
 Left: three particles with Euler numbers equal to 1, 0 and -1, respectively.
-Right: example of a 3D particle with an Euler number equal to -1, corresponding to the subtraction of 1 connected components minus two handles.")The intrinsic volumes are a set of features with interesting mathematical properties that are commonly used for describing individual particles as well as binary microstructrues.
+Right: example of a 3D particle with an Euler number equal to -1, corresponding to the subtraction of 1 connected components minus two handles.")"The intrinsic volumes are a set of features with interesting mathematical properties that are commonly used for describing individual particles as well as binary microstructrues.
 In the planar case, they correspond to